EricssonResearch/dnt/doc/inispec.md

 This line specifies the processing actions that must be run on the received packet that matches the corresponding *packet* and *match* lines.
 The actions in the list are separated by commas (,), and they are executed in the given order.

-The actions are the following:
+The available actions are the following:

 * `{before|after} header add newheader fieldname=fieldvalue` adds a new header of type `newheader` with the given field values at the given position
     * if the header has a nextheader field, it will be filled with the correct type code automatically